Payment and billing questions

 Any charges on your housing account must be paid before you vacate.
 Account balances can be checked on your Statement of Account page.

-Unless your account is held due to charges for damages, cleaning, an unpaid balance or other reasons, any refundable housing deposit will be issued after you vacate or cancel your agreement.
+Unless your account is held due to charges for damages, cleaning, an unpaid balance or other reasons, any refunds will be issued after you vacate or cancel your agreement.

 Refunds are issued in three ways: direct deposit, check or credit/debit card.